Volume-preserving maps between Hermitian symmetric spaces of compact type: Introduction

-Rigidity properties are among the fundamental phenomena in Complex Analysis and Geometry with several variables, that seek for the global extension and uniqueness for various holomorphic objects up to certain group actions.
-The rigidity problem that we are concerned with in this paper was initiated by a celebrated paper of Calabi \cite{Ca}.
-In \cite{Ca}, Calabi studied the global holomorphic extension and uniqueness (up to the action of the holomorphic isometric group of the target space) for a local holomorphic isometric embedding between two K\"ahler manifolds.
+Rigidity properties are among the fundamental phenomena in Complex Analysis and Geometry of several variables, that study the global extension and uniqueness for various holomorphic objects up to certain group actions.
+The rigidity problem that we consider in this paper was initiated by a celebrated paper of Calabi \cite{Ca}.
+In \cite{Ca}, Calabi studied the global holomorphic extension and uniqueness (up to the action of the holomorphic isometric group of the target space) for a local holomorphic isometric embedding from a K\"ahler manifold into a complex space form.
 He established the global extension and the Bonnet type rigidity theorem for a local holomorphic isometric embedding from a complex manifold with a real analytic K\"{a}hler metric into a standard complex space form.
-The phenomenon discovered by Calabi \cite{Ca} has been further explored in the past several decades due to its extensive connections with many problems in Analysis and Geometry.
+The phenomenon discovered by Calabi \cite{Ca} has been further explored in the past several decades due to its extensive connection with problems in Analysis and Geometry.
 (See \cite{U} \cite{DL} \cite{DL1}, for instance).